Instrumental/instrumental_agent-node/README.md

 ## Usage

 You will need to set the api key to your api key.
-Use 'enabled' to control if the agent actually reports (useful for disabling for dev/staging environments).
+API keys can be found on your project's settings page.
+Use the 'enabled' flag to control if the agent actually reports (useful for disabling for dev/staging environments).

 ````javascript
 var I = require('instrumental-node');